Reducing recidivism, having a felony record, and second chances.

-We can all agree that leaving prison with a “felony” on their record disqualifies offenders from most jobs in our current workforce.
+We can all agree that leaving prison with a “felony” on their record disqualifies most offenders from most interviews before they ever are to be considered for a job in today’s workforce.

 The word Felony

-(3) may prohibit the offender from reentering the job market.
+- Likely may prohibit the offender from reentering the job market, but this may be individual state by state-regulated.

 While slowly changing, our society’s current reality is that once released, these felons are still facing this challenge every day.
 Instead, it should be considered that once someone has paid for their crime, they are given a second chance.
 How states are working to reduce recidivism among ex-offenders.